chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 As mentioned, we return tokens to clients in cookies.
 The cookie is set with:

-- `httpOnly` flag, which prevents JavaScript from accessing the cookie (XSS protection)
+- `httpOnly` flag, which prevents JavaScript from accessing the cookie (XSS protection).

 - `secure` flag, which ensures that the cookie is only sent over HTTPS in production.

 - `sameSite` option prevents the cookie from being sent in cross-site requests.

 - `expires` option sets the cookie expiration time.
-In this project, i set `expires` to false, which means the cookie will be expires.
-Instead, when user logout or close the browser, the cookies will be deleted.
+In this project, I set `expires` to false, which means the cookie will expire.
+Instead, when the user logs out or closes the browser, the cookies will be deleted.

 The process will be as follows: